Offshore Wind in the Northeast Region

-On April 11, 2018 BOEM published a Call for Information and Nominations, launching a public comment period to allow stakeholders to formally provide feedback on the potential for development of new wind energy areas in the Atlantic Ocean off the coast of New York, an area referred to as the New York Bight.
+New York Bight Call for Information: On April 11, 2018 BOEM published a Call for Information and Nominations, launching a public comment period on the potential for development of new wind energy areas off the coast of New York.

 NOAA Fisheries response to New York Bight Call for Information (6/7/18) - provides detailed information that describes considerations related to fisheries and the marine environment.